SAS Technical Support and Policies

 |Standard Support||Limited Support|

-SAS 9.4 will be under a five-year grace period for Standard Support, starting on January 1, 2020.
+SAS Viya products released before January 2020 are under a five-year grace period for Standard Support, starting on January 1, 2020.

-SAS 9.3 will be under a three-year grace period for Standard Support, starting on January 1, 2020.
+SAS 9.3 is under a three-year grace period for Standard Support, starting on January 1, 2020.

 |Earlier than 8.2||X|

 |Solutions and products that no longer have General Availability status and that were developed on obsolete platforms.|

 SAS provides maintenance for the SAS software through replacement executable modules, or hot fixes, that might be supplied individually or in containers.
 To stay informed about new hot fixes and to learn how to receive notifications when they are available, visit the Communities: SAS Hot Fix Announcements page.

 Be aware that while SAS strives to provide fixes for all serious issues, there might be cases where it is impractical or impossible to generate a fix because of compatibility issues or the potential for the introduction of unwanted side effects.

 Customers can also obtain SAS Technical Support News and operational announcements as follows:

 - Click Edit Profile.

 - In the Subscriptions section, click Technical Support Updates - News and Operational Announcements.